-Person Centered Planning (PCP) is at the very heart of any meaningful evaluation of HCBS settings and services.
+Person Centered Planning, PCP, is at the very heart of any meaningful evaluation of HCBS settings and services.
 PCP should already be in use, but unfortunately it is not.
-AHCCCS is proposing a separate and distinct transition process for PCP (pages 19-21).
+AHCCCS is proposing a separate and distinct transition process for PCP, pages 19 to 21.
 AHCCCS's assessment of the current PCP process again appears to be "paper" based, rather than an assessment of actual practice.
 Moreover, the transition plan for PCP compliance is far too delayed.
-It does not contemplate training or piloting with case managers until Year Three, beginning October 2018.
-It does not provide for member access to PCP facilitators until Year
+It does not contemplate training or piloting with case managers until Year Three, beginning October two thousand eighteen.
+It does not provide for member access to PCP facilitators until Year Five.
+Moreover, the Plan is grossly lacking in details regarding who will be responsible and what resources will be available for PCPs.
+The Arc of Arizona does not believe there can be system compliance until a meaningful PCP process is implemented.
+PCP compliance needs to be expedited and made a first priority to ensure that system compliance can be achieved within five years.
+Finally, the Plan is silent on the level of stakeholder engagement in the PCP transition processes, including the development of forms, processes and monitoring tools.
+We respectfully request an opportunity to participate in and comment on the PCP transition.
+The Plan does not Include Sufficient Details Regarding Monitoring and Accountability,